Who Will Live in the New Jerusalem?

 Oh but the New Testament isn’t the only place…

-From these verses (and more that are in Scripture) we can see that those who CHOOSE Jesus, those who follow Him, those who accept the FREE gift of grace and overcome persecution and tribulation for His Name’s sake will live with Him in paradise, in the New Jerusalem, for eternity.
+From these verses (and more that are in Scripture) we can see that those who are chosen of God, those who make up the people of Israel by birth or by grafting in, will reside in the New Jerusalem, for eternity.

 But others will be there as well.
 There are the Old Testament saints who will also live in the New Jerusalem!